phil-rice/focuson/modules/lens/README.md

 We can do this quite easily by having a lens to 'part1' and a second one to 'part 2', then using the method `updateTwoValues` or
 `transformTwoValues`.
 The result is a new main with both modifications applied.

+### Change and lens

+It is common for us to want to change the structure of our data.
+Without lens the impact can be very high: both in the code and in the tests.
+With lens we can isolate the changes from the business logic, which means that typically we only have to make very few changes when we makes changes to the structure.
+Without lens if we aren't extremely careful (which may require us to program in a way that isn't idiomatic javascript/typescript) we couple all the business logic to the structure.

+If you want to play with the difference and experience it for yourself the  `dragon` example project is a great place to try that.
+It has a deeper structure than than the coffee example and has many tests.
+You can do things like 'remove the body structure' and see that the impact using lens is a few lines of code, whereas for the 'without lens' code, the impact is around half the entire code base.
+This is because lens give us the ability to decouple, and decoupling supports and empowers change.